vkrGitHub/Installation-Tutorials/FFTW/README.md

 # Problems

 If there are problems with `log, sincos, cos`, it is because some FFTW functions use the `lm` library.
-So a good practice is to always include `-lm` when using `-lfftw3f`.
+So a good practice is to always link with `-lm` when using `-lfftw3f`.